 With an all-wheel-drive, triple-electric motor setup paired to a three-cylinder engine, the Gemera boasts a total power output of 1270kW and 3500Nm of torque, which results in the 1850kg grand tourer that is able to sprint from a standstill to 100km/h in 1.9 seconds.
 Eat that Tesla.

-He is the brains behind Koenigsegg’s signature “Synchrohelix Actuation Doors”, designed the transmission-less Regera hybrid, and responsible for the Jesko’s brilliant gearbox, so he knows a thing or two about maths.
-And the engineering that went into the Gemera is enough to give anybody who can process mental arithmetic a stiffy.
+He is the brains behind Koenigsegg’s signature “Synchrohelix Actuation Doors”.
+The man behind the transmission-less Regera hybrid.
+And responsible for the Jesko’s brilliant gearbox.
+With a repertoire like that, he knows a thing or two about maths.
+Demonstrably so, the engineering that went into the Gemera is enough to give anybody who can process mental arithmetic a stiffy.

 Let’s start with its layout.
 It is a proper four-seater with an engine in the middle.
 In itself, that layout is nothing new, but you don’t hear many examples of it because previous attempts like the Ferrari Dino 308 GT4 and the original Lotus Evora was a veritable feces sandwich.
-It just didn’t work on a practical and logical level, but the Gemera subverts expectations with a habitable four-seater cabin and a longitudinally-mounted engine behind it.
-What’s more, is that it has a generous amount of accessible and usable luggage space behind that.
+It just didn’t work on a practical and logical level.
+The Gemera, on the other hand, subverts expectations with a habitable four-seater cabin and a longitudinally-mounted engine behind it.
+What’s more, is that it has a generous amount of accessible and usable luggage space behind that engine.
 How did they do it?
 What is in the waters around Angelholm?

-The engine itself is a staggering engineering marvel, a small 2-litre three-cylinder two-turbo unit nicknamed “Tiny Friendly Giant” that features Koenigsegg’s proprietary Freevalve camless design, which enables it to produce a supercar-like 447kW and 600Nm.
+The engine itself is a staggering engineering marvel, a small 2-litre three-cylinder two-turbo unit nicknamed “Tiny Friendly Giant”.
+The engine’s headlining feature is Koenigsegg’s proprietary Freevalve camless design.
+Bereft of mechanical limitations, the tiny engine chucks out a supercar-like 447kW and 600Nm.
 Not to mention to maintain the aerodynamic qualities of its underbody, the exhausts are piped out the top like the Porsche 918.

-Furthermore, unlike any standard supercar, power from the engine is not sent to the back wheels but forward to the front wheels via a prop shaft that is coupled with a single 300kW electric motor and Regera’s proprietary single-gear direct-drive transmission.
-That being said, sending the power forward would be the more prudent move, as the Gemera is no bum-dragger either with its rear wheels being paired with a 373kW electric motor each.
+Adding to its peculiar design, unlike any supercar, power from the engine is not sent to the back wheels but forward to the front wheels.
+The prop shaft is coupled with a single 300kW electric motor and Regera’s proprietary single-gear direct-drive transmission.
+That being said, sending the power forward would be the more prudent move, as the Gemera is no bum-dragger either with its rear wheels fitted with a 373kW electric motor each.

 Put together, the Gemera puts out some Mind-boggling numbers from its bonkers drivetrain.
-300km/h top speed in all-electric mode, hit the 400km/h mark with the Tiny Friendly Giant’s aid, and travel up to 50km on the juice of its 800V battery alone.
+300km/h top speed in all-electric mode, 400km/h with the Tiny Friendly Giant’s aid, and 50km range on its 800V battery alone.

 Koenigsegg plans to produce just 300 examples of the Gemera with prices expected to be quoted in the millions.
 Even so, the Gemera justifies its existence with its rule-bending engineering.
 It is definitely the most fascinating car since the F1, a mould-breaker that followed no rules, and considering how the rest of the industry is degenerating into predictable standardisation and spreadsheet designs, this might very well be the last revolution of its kind.